 Then the devil took him to Jerusalem, to the highest point of the Temple, and said, “If you are the Son of God, jump off!
 For the Scriptures say, ‘He will order his angels to protect and guard you.
 And they will hold you up with their hands so you won’t even hurt your foot on a stone.

 Jesus responded, “The Scriptures also say, ‘You must not test the Lord your God.”

 Anxious teachers across the country have been trying to get their local schools to reconsider the push for face-to-face instruction.
-Is advocating for a less risky teaching environment, a tacit lack of faith in the Almighty?
+Is advocating for a less risky teaching environment, an implicit lack of faith in the Almighty?

-After Paul had his transforming Damascus road experience with God, he began to publicly preach Jesus as the risen Messiah.
-Scripture tells us that the transformation of Saul from a zealous persecutor of Christians to Paul, the fervent disciple of Christ, baffled and enraged the powerful Jewish leaders in town, and as a result, they plotted to kill him.
-In Acts 9, we are told, “Day and night they kept close watch on the city gates in order to kill him.”
+After Paul’s transforming Damascus road experience, he started preaching Jesus as the risen Messiah.
+Scripture tells us that Saul’s transformation from a zealous persecutor of Christians to Paul, the devoted disciple of Christ, baffled and enraged the influential Jewish leaders in town.
+As a result, they plotted to kill him.
+In Acts 9, we learn that “Day and night, they kept a close watch on the city gates to kill him.”

-How did Paul and company respond?
-Did he march boldly out to the city gates and face the assassins firm in his trust of God?
+How did Paul and his company respond?
+Did he march boldly out to the city gates and face the assassins firm in his faith?

-No, Luke tells us how Paul’s followers took him out at night and lowered him in a basket through a hole in the wall.
-Some might look at that passage and criticize Paul for a lack of faith, but that requires us to come to the scriptures with a preconceived notion that faith in God always looks the same.
+No, Luke tells us how Paul’s followers took him out at night, put him in a basket, and lowered him through a hole in the wall.
+Some might criticize Paul for lack of faith, but that requires us to come to the scriptures with a preconceived notion that faith always looks the same.
 Sometimes faith involves running away.

 After Jesus’ birth, an angel of the Lord told Joseph to take Mary and Jesus and flee into Egypt to avoid the murderous Herod.